ansible-collections/servicenow.itsm/docs/general_usage_patterns.md

       SN_PASSWORD: '{{ SN_PASSWORD }}'
       SN_USERNAME: '{{ SN_USERNAME }}'

-When we assign a secret to a template, Ansible Tower will set the environment variables from the injector configuration before running it.
+When we assign a secret to a template, Automation controller will set the environment variables from the injector configuration before running it.

 If we want to use OAuth for authentication, we need to add client id and secret